 Apart from a strikingly different form of the metric of Eqs.~ \eqref{Ctr} and \eqref{htr}, the differences from MBHs include violation of the NEC and the finite infall time according to a distant observer.
 Hence it is interesting and important to investigate potential observable consequences that follow from these differences.
 One technical difficulty is that Eqs~\eqref{eq:Gtr} and \eqref{cond:2} indicate that there are no static $k=0$ solutions.
 In fact, all static black hole models indeed belong to the class $k=1$.

-However, outside the dramatic astrophysical events such as collisions \cite{LIGO:23,BCC:25,RZ:13}, ABH are essentially stationary and modelled as such \cite{CP:19,RZ:13,FN:98,LISA:22}.
-For macroscopic objects, even is small as primordial black holes \cite{CS:18,Y:22} with high expected Hawking temperature, the dynamical evolution is slow \cite{A:23,IPS:23}.
+However, outside the dramatic astrophysical events such as collisions \cite{LIGO:23,BCC:25,RZ:13}, ABHs are essentially stationary and modelled as such \cite{CP:19,RZ:13,FN:98,LISA:22}.
+For macroscopic objects, even as small as primordial black holes \cite{CS:18,Y:22} with high expected Hawking temperature, the dynamical evolution is slow \cite{A:23,IPS:23}.
 Hence we have to put the \pbh\ metrics into the form that allows immediate comparison with their static counterparts.

 We focus on the limiting form of the near horizon geometry, as this is the domain where the differences between the \pbh s and MBHs may be observed.
 From a mathematical point of view the limit is naturally described in $(v,r)$ coordinates, where all metric parameters in Eqs.~\eqref{c1} and \eqref{h1} become constant, and $y\to x$.
 As majority of the static models have $h_+\equiv h=0$ we will assume this here.
-The transition to the static limit is conveniently analysis by assuming validity of the Page evaporation law and then takin the limit $A\to 0$.
+The transition to the static limit is conveniently analysed by assuming validity of the Page evaporation law and then taking the limit $A\to 0$.